butunaynusret/homework-dashboard/VERCEL_SETUP.md

 ### Manual Operations
 1. **Access Web Interface**: Visit your Vercel app URL
+2. **Refresh All**: Click "Refresh All Data & Report" for complete refresh (fetch + generate report)
-2. **Fetch Homework**: Click "Fetch Homework" to manually check for new assignments
+3. **Fetch Homework**: Click "Fetch Homework Only" to manually check for new assignments only
-3. **Edit Status**: Click "Edit Status" to view and update homework completion status
+4. **Edit Status**: Click "Edit Status" to view and update homework completion status
-4. **Generate Report**: Click "Generate Report" to create and publish HTML report
+5. **Generate Report**: Click "Generate Report" to create and publish HTML report from current data

 ## 📁 File Structure in Repository